 The Obama Administration’s Approach

 Alfred Twu’s plan drew flak for being too unrealistic and expensive.
-In 2009, the Federal Transportation Administration (FTA) published its vision for a high speed network with fewer long distance high speed routes.
-The FTA and other experts argue the sweet spot for high speed rail is trips ranging from 100 to 600 miles between large cities.
+In 2009, the U.S. Department of Transportation’s Federal Railroad Administration (FRA) published its vision for a high speed network with fewer long distance high speed routes.
+The FRA and other experts argue the sweet spot for high speed rail is trips ranging from 100 to 600 miles between large cities.
 Beyond 600 miles, air travel is thought to have too big of a time advantage.
 This makes sense for 2016, but will airfares hold steady and will some consumers seek a carbon-light alternative to lower their carbon footprint?

 While Twu’s plan took criticism, there are a few headscratchers on the more conservative FTA map.
 Why not connect Dallas and Houston, Texas’s largest metropolises?
 Why not add high speed rail between Cleveland and Pittsburgh so that the Chicago Hub Newtork and “Keystone” Northeast Network connect.
 A more staid think tank called America 2050 has their own three phased plan for expanding high speed rail with a fancy map graphic.